 LaMarcus Colquit Edwards, 78, president of Pasco Packing Company until his retirement three years ago, and whose ability, endeavor and extensive knowledge of the citrus industry did much toward making it the largest processing plant in the world, died in his sleep Tuesday night, July 6, in Canton, N. C., where he had gone to spend the summer, accompanied by his friend, George Moorehead.
 Connected with the citrus business in Florida for more than 40 years, he was widely known throughout the state.
 He served as president of the Florida Citrus Exchange during 1924 and 1925 and was a founder of the Tampa Union Terminal, now Gulf Florida Terminal.

 LEVI DANIEL EILAND JR. (1822-1912) was born on Mar.
 22, 1822.
 In about 1825 married Polly Pippet (d.
 1852 in Alabama).
-According to Hendley, “We had two water mills that ground our meal and grits.
+In 1853 he married Lydie Ann Whatley (1825-1903).
+In 1868 he married in Crenshaw County, Alabama.
+Hendley writes, “We had two water mills that ground our meal and grits.
 One of these mills was located a little south of Chipco—now called Blanton.
 The other was farther south near the J. W. Hudson farm.
 Levi Eiland built these two mills in 1874 and 1875.”
 Levi Eiland is shown as a blacksmith in Fort Dade in the Florida Gazetteer and Business Directory (1886-87).
 He died on May 12, 1912, and is buried in Mt.
 Zion Cemetery.
 Children:

 LEVI DANIEL EILAND (1877-1967) was the first postmaster of the Elfers post office when it was established on Dec.
 14, 1909.
 He was born in Dade City on July 7, 1877.
 In the 1900 census he is shown as a boarder living in Jasper, Florida, although he is said to have founded the Jasper Normal School.
 He was the principal of the Tampa Grammar School in 1903 when he married his wife, who chose the name Elfers for the post office (see the entry below).
 He is shown as living in Suwannee county in the 1917 military registration index.
 A 1922 newspaper article (unseen) reported that Dan Eiland was planting a five acre tract at Seven Springs, in early vegetables, and that his friends in Elfers have missed him since he moved to Seven Springs and they wish him success with his venture.
 In the 1930 census he is shown as a farmer and his wife is shown as a teacher, both living in Odessa.
 He died Jan.
 4, 1967, in Gainesville, where he and his wife are buried.